Nikki Dryden: Life after competition swimming

-Dryden earned her juris doctor degree from Brooklyn Law School in Brooklyn, New York in 2005, and currently works as a human rights and immigration lawyer in the New York City office of Fragomen, Del Rey, Bernsen & Loewy.
+Dryden earned her Juris Doctor degree from Brooklyn Law School in Brooklyn, New York, in 2005, and has worked as a human rights and immigration lawyer in the New York City office of Fragomen, Del Rey, Bernsen & Loewy.
 Dryden previously served as a visa officer for the Australian High Commission in Sri Lanka and Kenya, and worked for the International Organization for Migration with Somali immigration officials.

+After completing her Juris Doctor from Brooklyn Law School, Dryden received a Professional Certificate in Arbitration from Adelaide Law School and was the recipient of a Fulbright Scholarship.
+She has studied for a PhD at Australia's University of New South Wales, and received her Fulbright Scholarship to continue studies at Sports Resolution UK, and the Sports Dispute Resolution Centre of Canada.
+In sports related legal work, she has had experience in the areas of rights for athletes, sex abuse, gender discrimination, and corruption in sporting organizations.

 Dryden also volunteers as an athlete ambassador for several organizations that work to support the rights of children around the world, including Right To Play and SwimLanka.
-She is also a celebrity swimmer for Swim Across America, a charitable organization that works with former Olympic swimmers to raise funds for cancer research.
+She is a celebrity swimmer for Swim Across America, a charitable organization that works with former Olympic swimmers to raise funds for cancer research.